azenla/german/common.md

-# Common Words abd Phrases
+# Common Words and Phrases

 ## Words